-Financial Reporting_Monthly (revised 0510/3123/201909)
+Financial Reporting\Monthly (revised 0510/3123/201909)

-Policy.
-It is the policy of the Agency to prepare monthly the financial results of A. each-the operating companies as required by specific agreement, but not less than quarterly.
+A. Policy.
+It is the policy of the Agency to prepare monthly the financial results of each-the operating companiesy as required by specific agreement, but not less than quarterly.
 Financial statements for the Board of Commissioners shall be prepared quarterly, and include the following information, as applicablefollowing statements:

-- 1. Transmittal letter, including disclaimer-of noteworthy variations, including disclaimer

-- Financial Highlights

-- Statement of Activities (Revenue, Expense and Net Income)

-- Balance Sheet

-- Statement of Financial Position (Balance Sheet) 4

-- Statement of Revenue, Expense Income (Loss)

-- Statement of Cash Flows

-- Cash Receipts and Disbursement Schedule

-- Key Performance Indicator Highlights, as applicable 6.

-- Key Performance Indicators, as applicable

-- Capital Expenditures for Active Projects

-- Statement of Cash Flows

-- Aged Receivables
+- 1. Transmittal letter, including disclaimer of noteworthy variations, including disclaimer - Financial Highlights including cross reference(s) of highlights to the Financial Statements - 3.
+Statement of Activities (Revenue, Expense and Net Income) - 2.
+Balance Sheet - 4.
+Statement of Financial Position (Balance Sheet) - 3.
+Statement of Revenue, Expense Income (Loss) - 5.
+Statement of Cash Flows - 4.
+Cash Receipts and Disbursement Schedule - 6.
+Key Performance Indicator Highlights, as applicable including cross reference(s) of highlights to the Key Performance Indicators report - 7.
+Key Performance Indicators, as applicable - 5.
+Capital Expenditures for Active Projects - 6.
+Statement of Cash Flows - 7.
+Aged Receivables